You have a short attention span.

 I’ve seen people comment on examples of ‘long copy’ in poster ads which only used 30 words.
-They’ve got nothing on this epic ad from Ogilvy & Mather.

 For a while, 500 was the magic number for blogs.
 Now, though… it’s whatever your readers think ‘long’ is.
 And if they think it’s too long, they’ll stop reading.

 Your audience might grumble a little at being bombarded with content, but Google seems to love it.
 The trend of longer content achieving higher rankings in search results emerged earlier this year.
 Google stated at the time that “up to 10% of users’ daily information needs involve learning about a broad topic”.
 Posts with word counts in the thousands started appearing in droves, and the top ten search results for 20,000 keywords linked to pages containing over 2,000 words on average.

 In other tests to evaluate conversions, long copy outperformed short copy by as much as 40 percent.